logmanoriginal/lvssh2/README.md

 - Buffer sizes are limited to 2^31-1 bytes (2 GiB) instead of 2^32-1 bytes (4 GiB).
 The reason for this is that arrays and strings in LabVIEW are limited to 2^31-1 elements.
 Additional limits may apply due to memory copies when calling external functions.
 - This project includes an extension library to provide functionality that cannot otherwise be realized in LabVIEW.
 Callers can specify a conditional disable symbol `LVSSH2_NO_EXTENSIONS=True` to disable the extension library.
 When this conditional disable symbol is set, then all functions utilizing the extension library will turn into stubs.

+### Design Decisions

+- **Error Handling**: This project uses the LabVIEW error handling mechanism.
+All functions return an error cluster that corresponds to a libssh2 error code (see [lvssh2-errors.txt](/lvssh2-errors.txt) and [lvssh2-sftp-errors.txt](/lvssh2-sftp-errors.txt)).
+See [libssh2-api](docs/libssh2-api.md) for a complete overview of error codes and how they are defined.
+- **Length Parameters for String and Array types**: All functions that take a string or array type as an input parameter do not expose a separate length parameter.
+Instead, the length of the string or array is determined by the type itself.
+Because of this, some of the libssh2 convenience functions are not included.
+For example, `libssh2_channel_window_write` is not included because it would be equivalent to `libssh2_channel_write_ex`.
+For a complete overview of the functions that are included, see [libssh2-api](docs/libssh2-api.md).
+- **Pointer Handling**: Pointers are not exposed to the caller.
+Instead, the caller receives a Refnum that represents a Data Value Reference which contains the pointer.
+This is done to provide a more LabVIEW-like interface and to avoid pointer handling for the caller.
+Note that this also ensures 32-bit and 64-bit compatibility.
+- **Constants**: Constants are defined as enum typedefs in the lvssh2 library.
+This is done to provide a more LabVIEW-like interface.
+See [libssh2-api](docs/libssh2-api.md) for a complete overview of the constants and how they are defined.
+- **Naming Conventions**: The naming conventions for the functions are based on the libssh2 function names.

 ### Built With

 * [LabVIEW&trade;](https://www.ni.com/labview)